apranger/degenerates/Trades Record.md

   - Bob trades Antonio Brown to David T for 2019 1st and 2020 1st.
   - Bob trades Drew Brees and his 2019 4th to Sean for Tarik Cohen and Greg's 2019 2nd.
   - Bob trades his 2019 3rd to Sean for Le'Veon Bell.
+  - Joe trade Leonard Fournette and his 2019 7th to Josh for Marlon Mack, Jordan Wilkins, his 2019 1st, 2020 1st and 2020 2nd.

 ### 2018 Draft Picks